awsaf49/vip-cup-2022/README.md

 # Update

-This work has been extended and published in the ICIP 2023.
+* This work has been extended and published in the ICIP 2023.
 More details can be found in the [Project Page](https://github.com/awsaf49/artifact).
+* Checkpoints will be added soon.

 # Background